What is an APN (Access Point Name), and how does it work?

 Table of Contents

-- What is an APN?
+- What is an APN (Access Point Name)?

-- What is APN used for?
+- What is an APN used for?

 - What are the key APN settings?